Markets Guide Hub

 How much money do I need to start trading crypto?

-It depends on the method.
-On most exchanges you can start with as little as $10 to $50.
-CFD brokers typically require a minimum deposit of $100 to $200.
-Prop firm challenges start from as low as $5 for a Day Trader session at Eightcap Challenges, or $32 for a full evaluation at FundedNext.
-Keep in mind that having more capital gives you more room to manage risk properly and absorb losses without depleting your account.
+Depends on the route.
+Most exchanges let you start with $10 to $50.
+CFD brokers usually want $100 to $200 minimum.
+Prop firm challenges go as low as $5 for an Eightcap Challenges Day Trader session, or $32 for a full FundedNext evaluation.
+More capital gives you more room to manage risk and absorb losses without wiping out.

 What are the biggest risks of crypto trading?

-Volatility is the primary risk.
-Crypto prices can move 5% to 10% in a single day, and smaller altcoins can swing even more.
-Leverage amplifies these moves in both directions, making position sizing and stop-loss discipline essential.
-Other risks include exchange hacks and custody failures (if you hold coins on a platform), regulatory changes that can restrict access to certain products or markets, and the potential for total loss on speculative altcoin investments.
-Using regulated platforms, keeping position sizes controlled, and never trading with money you cannot afford to lose are the most practical ways to manage these risks.
+Volatility comes first.
+Crypto prices can move 5% to 10% in a day, and smaller altcoins can move much more.
+Leverage amplifies that in both directions, which is why position sizing and stop-losses matter.
+Beyond volatility you have exchange hacks and custody failures if you hold coins on a platform, regulatory shifts that can restrict access, and total loss on speculative altcoin bets.
+Sticking to regulated platforms, controlling position size, and not trading with money you can't afford to lose covers most of the practical risk management.

 Which crypto trading platform has the lowest fees?